15 Ways to Slow Down and Notice Life

 To slow down, you can try some calming exercises like tai chi or yoga.
 In both these exercises, you’ll need to mindfully move your body.
 For those of you who live fast-paced lifestyles, doing these exercises may seem unnatural to you at first due to how slow you’ll be moving.
 However, by doing the hour and half tai chi exercises, you’ll have the chance to truly know how to slow things down.
 If you do yoga, consider hot yoga which adds a bit more heat to the mix making time feel even slower for you.
 When you exert your body for a class, time can feel like it never ends, especially if you keep checking the clock due to exhaustion.
 So, exercising can really help you slow down as it can make you feel exerted.

 Instead of ordering fast food, take the time to cook your meals.
 Your patience will be tested, especially if you’re hungry and want your meal to be finished quickly.
 Time can slow down when cooking and carefully putting all your ingredients in.
 When it comes to eating your food, you’ll want to practice mindful eating instead of gobbling your food up quickly.
 Consider chewing each bite thirty times.
 Savoring every bite carefully.
-We often eat too fast and practically inhale our food.
+Many eat too fast, missing out on enjoying the experience of eating.
 However, for good digestion chewing your food thoroughly is best for your health.
 And it’s a good way to slow down.

 mindful eating 3